Cooper Bots

 Supported modules

-Currently, the Cooper Bots feature is designed to work with Autotask, Datto RMM, and Network Glue.
+Currently, the Cooper Bots feature is designed to work with VSA10, Autotask, Datto RMM, Network Glue, and Datto Networking for Access Points, Switches, and Managed Power.
 As modules are added over time, this list will be updated.

 Understanding Cooper Bots activity